It’s finally time: you’re writing that book that’s been calling your name.

 This is the typical chicken or the egg situation: which comes first, and how can you make it all work together?

-Keep reading to find out how 10 successful authors and business owners made it happen, and the best advice to get and stay profitable throughout your book publishing project!
+Keep reading to find out how 10 successful authors and business owners make money writing books, and the best advice to get and stay profitable throughout your book publishing project!

 Table of Contents